Sign up for this email series:

 Some rheumatologists have concerns about the current diagnostic criteria for axial spondyloarthritis.
 For instance, some criteria tend to differ between men and women.
 Women are less likely to show axial spondyloarthritis damage on X-rays and less likely to have elevated CRP levels.
 Women are also more likely to experience a delay in axial spondyloarthritis diagnosis than men.
 There is also an ongoing discussion about how to interpret MRI scans, and whether some changes visible on scans may also be present in people without axial spondyloarthritis.

 Radiographic and nonradiographic axial spondyloarthritis are considered to be the same condition in different stages, with the nonradiographic form being an early stage.
 People with nonradiographic axial spondyloarthritis can sometimes progress to the radiographic type over time.
-However, even those with nonradiographic axial spondyloarthritis share the same disease burden (including chronic pain and decreased functioning) as those with radiographic symptoms.
+However, those with either type share the same disease burden, including chronic pain and decreased functioning.

 Receiving a diagnosis of axial spondyloarthritis is a step in the right direction toward understanding and treating your condition.
 If you’re experiencing symptoms associated with axial spondyloarthritis, it’s best to share your concerns with your doctor as soon as possible.